 6. Scope and Limitations

-7. Structure of the Dissertation
+7. Dissertation Overview

 How to write a dissertation introduction, you need to follow a step-by-step process.
 First, introduce a broad context, then narrow down to your research focus, identify the research gap, state the aims and objectives, describe the significance, and finally, give a clear outline of the dissertation chapters.